jopemachine-arvis/arvis/documents/plugin-items-format-description.md

 You can show error message through setting `valid` to false.

+## quicklook

+type: `object`

+required: `false`

+arvisOnly: `true`

+Users can press the `shift + space` key above the item to open the quicklook.

+The data handed over is explicitly displayed in the quicklook.

+If you do not specify a quicklook, the arvis will infer the data to display.

+Recommend specifying `quicklook` value for explicit data display.

 ## quicklookurl

 type: `string`

 required: `false`

-You can press the shift key above the item to open the quicklook window.
+Users can press the `shift + space` key above the item to open the quicklook.

-The window displays the file path or url that was passed on.
+You can consider `quicklookurl` as shortcut of `quicklook` object with html type.

 ## mods